Ocean acidification: Ocean alkalinity enhancement

-Ocean alkalinity is not changed by ocean acidification, but over long time periods alkalinity may increase due to carbonate dissolution and reduced formation of calcium carbonate shells.
+Carbon sequestered as bicarbonate in the ocean amounts to about 30% of carbon emissions since the Industrial Revolution.

+Experimental materials include limestone, brucite, olivine and alkaline solutions.
+Another approach is to use electricity to raise alkalinity during desalination to capture waterborne CO2.

 Electrochemical methods

 Electrochemical methods, or electrolysis, can strip carbon dioxide directly from seawater.
 Electrochemical process are a type of ocean alkalinity enhancement, too.
 Some methods focus on direct CO_{2} removal (in the form of carbonate and CO_{2} gas) while others increase the alkalinity of seawater by precipitating metal hydroxide residues, which absorbs CO_{2} in a matter described in the ocean alkalinity enhancement section.
 The hydrogen produced during direct carbon capture can then be upcycled to form hydrogen for energy consumption, or other manufactured laboratory reagents such as hydrochloric acid.

 However, implementation of electrolysis for carbon capture is expensive and the energy consumed for the process is high compared to other CDR techniques.
 In addition, research to assess the environmental impact of this process is ongoing.
 Some complications include toxic chemicals in wastewaters, and reduced DIC in effluents; both of these may negatively impact marine life.